salnation/Unit18BudgetTracker/README.md

-Unit 18 PWA Homework: Online/Offline Budget Trackers Add functionality to our existing Budget Tracker application to allow for offline access and functionality.
+Unit 18 PWA Homework: Online/Offline Budget Trackers

+Update code to add functionality to our existing Budget Tracker application to allow for offline access and increased functionality for our app.

-The user will be able to add expenses and deposits to their budget with or without a connection.
+The user will be able to subract expenses and add deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.

-Offline Functionality:

-Enter deposits offline
+Functionality while the app is offline:

+- User has the ability to enter deposits while the app is offline.

-Enter expenses offline
+- Enter expenses while the app is offline.

 When brought back online:

-Offline entries should be added to tracker.
+- The offline entries should now be added to the budget tracker.

-User Story
+User Story:

-AS AN avid traveller I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+As an avid traveller I want to be able to track my withdrawals and deposits with or without a data or an internet connection SO THAT my account balance is accurate while I am traveling.

-Business Context
+Business Context:

-Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
+This app gives users a fast and easy way to track their money but also allows them to access that information anytime is even more important.
 Having offline functionality is paramount to our applications success.

-Acceptance Criteria
+Acceptance Criteria:

-GIVEN a user is on Budget App without an internet connection WHEN the user inputs a withdrawal or deposit THEN that will be shown on the page, and added to their transaction history when their connection is back online.
+Given the user is on our budget app without an internet connection when the user inputs a withdrawal or deposit then that will be shown on the page, and added to their transaction history when their connection is back online.

-Commit Early and Often
-One of the most important skills to master as a web developer is version control.
-Building the habit of committing via Git is important for two reasons:
-Your commit history is a signal to employers that you are actively working on projects and learning new skills

-Your commit history allows you to revert your code base in the event that you need to return to a previous state

-Follow these guidelines for committing:

-Make single purpose commits for related changes to ensure a clean, manageable history.
-If you are fixing two issues, make two commits

-Write descriptive, meaningful commit messages so that you and anyone else looking at your repository can easily understand its history

-Don't commit half done work, for the sake of your collaborators (and your future self!)

-Test your application before you commit to ensure functionality at every step in the development process

-We would like you to have well over 200 commits by graduation, so commit early and often!

-Submission on BCS
+Submission:

-You are required to submit the following:
+- You are required to submit the following:

-the URL to the deployed application
+- The URL to the deployed application

-the URL to the Github repository
+- The URL to the Github repository